AI Doom-Scrolling: How to Stop Obsessing Over AI News

 3. Name the Urge

 When you feel the pull to check AI news, pause and say — out loud if possible: "I'm feeling the urge to doom-scroll right now.
 This is my anxiety looking for reassurance, not a genuine need for information."
+If you find yourself needing immediate physical relief from the tension, a quick grounding exercise can interrupt the compulsive pull.
 This technique, borrowed from mindfulness practice, creates a gap between the impulse and the action.
 You don't have to fight the urge.
 Just notice it, name it, and let it pass.
-Most urges peak within 10-15 minutes and then subside on their own.
+Urges tend to peak and then naturally subside — often within 15-20 minutes, though this varies.

 4. Replace, Don't Just Remove